openlawteam/docs/docs/openlaw-object/README.md

 ### getTypes

-Get all [markup language](/markup-language/) variable types for use in markdown editor.
+Get all [markup language](/markup-language/) input and specialized variable types for use in the template editor.

 ```scala
 getTypes: js.Array[String]